1ran-wang/CSC369-Notes/exam_review.md

 - What is an operating System?
   + An abstraction of the hardware, supporting basic functions of the computer such as scheduling tasks, executing apps, and controlling peripherals
   + allow programs to share memory, allow them to interact with devices etc
+  + An OS is a virtual machine that extends and simplifies the interface to the physical machine
+  + A resource allocater that allows the proper use of resources
+  + A control program that controls the execution of user programs to prevent errors and improper use of the computer
 - Purpose of an Operating Sysem?
   1. Virtualizaion
     * Makes the system easier to use, because you do not need to worry about hardware specifics such as where memory is, etc